Atlas7/bermondsey_beer_mile/README.md

 A handy guide for a Saturday Bermondsey Beer Mile - Micro-brewery Crawl along the Railway Arches between South Bermondsey and London Bridge.

+Probably best do this on Saturdays when most breweries are opened for visitors. (e.g. start from 11:00 ish and finish by around 17:00 ish)

 # High-level Map

 Feel free to reverse the following start and end points.